pralayaPanta/AI-900/1-AIOverview.md

 - **Data metric visualization:** analyze and optimize your experiments with visualization.
 - **Notebooks:** write and run your own code in managed Jupyter Notebook servers

-### Computer vision
-- area of AI that deals with visual processing

 ##### Computer vision models
 - image classification - classify images based on contents
 - object detection - classify individual objects within an image and and identify their location with a bounding box.